Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 Vultr Intel PageSpeed Insights Mobile Speed Result

-Vultr AMD PageSpeed Insights Desktop Speed Result:
+3. Vultr AMD PageSpeed Insights (Desktop) test:

 The AMD VPS on the Desktop test is literally insane.
 The results are impressive.
 The performance score on the PageSpeed Insights speed test tool is %100.